tonusp/NaNo2016/A_Book_of_Changes.md

 The first step, then, was to make contact with such of the Karlsbruderschaft as remained.
 You might think this would be a difficult task, and for ordinary mortals such as Joseph or Magister Liu, that would indeed have been the case.
 But not for the EPH.
 For him, it was the matter of very few minutes to track down the names, addresses, and mobile phone numbers, of this secret organization, and to connect a call from Joseph to the deputy leader of the group.

-Her initial suspicion vanished when Joseph introduced himself as the mysterious Englishman who had been the one to find the long-missing Crown of Charlemagne in the hidden chamber beneath the Leibniz-Tempel in Hanover.
+Her initial suspicion vanished when Joseph introduced himself as the mysterious Englishman who had been the one to find the long-missing Crown of Charlemagne in its hiding place in the Treasury of Aachen Cathedral.
 She listened to what Joseph had to say, and then agreed to summon as many of the Bruderschaft as she could mobilize, to gather in Rotterdam on the following day.

 There was no time to lose, and fortunately the Karlsbruderschaft were well-trained and (some of them) in peak physical condition, having prepared for the day when they would be called to action.
 They also had a network of contacts ('Miscellaneous') that might be of use in many different possible and likely or unlikely eventualities.
 Like, smuggling an English Esperantist, a Chinese Taoist and an emergency hologram into Fortress Great-Again Britain.
 It turned out that the contact they needed was none other than old Jost on Texel.